nikolai-shilin/node-crud-api/README.md

 # node-crud-api

 ## Installation / Prerequizites

 Node v16.15.1 is defined in [.nvmrc](https://github.com/nikolai-shilin/node-crud-api/blob/main/.envrc) file
     - `npm install` to install dependencies
     - [nvm](https://github.com/nvm-sh/nvm) helps to define node.js version automatically

 ## Run

 2 modes of running application (**development** and **production**):
     - `npm run start:dev` The application is run in development mode using `nodemon`
     - `npm run start:prod` The application is run in production mode (there is a  that starts the build process and then runs)

 ## Tests

+2 types of tests are used: Jest and Postman
     - `npm run test` to start jest tests
     - [node-crud-api.postman_collection.json](https://github.com/nikolai-shilin/node-crud-api/blob/main/node-crud-api.postman_collection.json) is postman tests file

 ## API

 1. Endpoint `api/users`:
     - **GET** `api/users` is used to get all persons
     - **GET** `api/users/${userId}`  is used to get a person by id